AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Experiments

-\textbf{Generalisation across Domains and Text.} We further evaluate using the People's Speech test partition (i.e., the PS Test column in Table \ref{tab:single_sys}) to explore the effect of distribution shift with different text content.
-Performance significantly decreases compared to previous experiments, even for the same system used in training.
-This suggests that detection models are sensitive to real audio distribution shift, emphasising the importance of training data diversity.
+\textbf{Generalisation across Domains and Text.} We further evaluate on the UC test partition to assess the effect of distribution shift in real speech.
+Performance drops substantially compared to previous settings, even when using the same synthesis system as in training, indicating high sensitivity to real-audio domain shift and underscoring the importance of diverse real speech in training data.